smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 - `name = "${var.env}-GPT"`: Sets the name of the resource group.
 The name is constructed using the value of the `var.env` variable, and then the `"GPT"` suffix.
 This allows for dynamic naming based on the environment specified in the variables.
 - `tags = {}`: Specifies any tags that should be associated with the resource group.
 In this case, an empty set of tags is provided, but you can customize it as per your requirements.
 - `timeouts {}`: Specifies the timeout configuration for resource operations.
 In this case, the default timeout values are used.

-The `resource-group.tf` allows for creating and managing the Azure resource group that serves as a logical container for the related resources.
-It ensures that all the cognitive accounts and deployments associated with the project are organized and managed within the specified resource group, providing better resource management, access control, and overall organization of resources in the Azure environment.

 ## [dev-gpt-deployment.tf](#dev-gpt-deploymenttf)